LaussenLabs/atriumdb/tsc-lib/README.md

 # Atriumdb SDK C Library

-This is the C library that supports the encoding and decoding functionatlity of the python atriumdb SDK.
+This is the C library that supports the encoding and decoding functionality of the python atriumdb SDK.

 ## How to Build
 ### Linux